 Edinburgh is an internationally renowned city of culture, blessed with historic buildings in which to enjoy a wide array of art and entertainment.
 For us to retain and preserve this heritage, we need to invest in our buildings to make them welcoming and accessible venues for everyone.

-If you can do one thing today, try and imagine your life without the King’s.
-Imagine not having hundreds of local children perform on stage as part of the Gang Show; or families missing the magical experience of walking through the elaborately carved wooden doors to see the Christmas panto with their nearest and dearest; imagine not seeing unmissable, world-class performances in our impressive ornate auditorium during the International Festival.
-Without the King's Theatre, Edinburgh would lose a bit of its sparkle.
+From its opening night in 1906, the King’s has been a city institution and an architectural gem.
+For generations people have flocked to and adored the King’s.
+Hundreds of local children perform on stage as part of the Gang Show each year; every Christmas families enjoy the magical experience of walking through the elaborately carved wooden doors to see the panto with their nearest and dearest; unmissable, world-class performances are programmed in our impressive ornate auditorium during the International Festival each year.

 “The King’s Theatre is a gem which deserves to be preserved.
 If we don’t invest in our theatres we stand to lose a vital part of Scotland’s cultural heritage and a theatre for everyone for generations to come” Brian Cox, Honorary Patron